-The Devil is the archetype of self-inflicted suffering, ignorance and attachment.
+The Devil is the archetype of self-inflicted suffering, ignorance, and attachment.
 It represents a modus operandi of the human mind.

 In this mode of operation, we are ignorant of our true Self.
 From that perspective, in terms of what to do about this predicament, the only final antidote to the Devil’s grip is The Judgement — pay attention to the True Self.

 The devil has horns and the people have horns, emphasizing the intellect and the resonance among them, like antennas sharing the same signal.

-Ignorance of the nature of the psyche and its workings; thus the need to study and understand the psyche.
+While the emphasis is on self-inflicted suffering, the root of such a state is to be found in ignorance.
+Ignorance of the nature of the psyche and its workings.
+Thus the need to study and understand the psyche.
 Ultimately, it is ignorance of our true Self.